Are you on the search for Cal.com alternatives? We’ve got you covered.

 3. Doodle

-Doodle takes a different approach to scheduling, focusing on group coordination and polling rather than traditional appointment booking.
+Shifting gears to a different scheduling philosophy, Doodle takes a unique approach by focusing on group coordination and polling instead of traditional appointment scheduling.
 It's an excellent choice for teams that frequently need to find times that work for multiple participants.

 - Poll-based scheduling for group coordination